 Not all foods are irradiated -- the most commonly irradiated foods are meat and poultry, although a few fruits, spinach, lettuce, herbs and spices are irradiated as well.
 Irradiated foods are labeled and may have a green and white symbol called a radura.

 Preventing Foodborne Illness

 Foodborne illness is fairly common.
-According to the CDC, one of every six Americans suffers from some sort of food poisoning every year, resulting in nausea, vomiting, abdominal cramps and diarrhea.
-Usually the disease is due to bacteria, viruses or parasites, like salmonella, campylobactor or E. Coli, that are spread through contaminated foods or water.
+According to the CDC, one of every six Americans suffers from some form of food poisoning every year, resulting in nausea, vomiting, abdominal cramps and diarrhea.
+Usually the disease is due to microbes such as salmonella, campylobacter or E. Coli, which are spread through contaminated foods or water.
 Food irradiation can reduce the risk of spreading foodborne infection by reducing the number of pathogens that may be lurking on your food.
 The radiation damages the integrity of the germs' cells so they either die or lose the ability to reproduce.